1R13/crawler/README.md

 While this process only gathers public available data, the use with malicious intend is prohibited.
 But who cares anyway...

-Fell free to extend and customize it as you please.
+Feel free to extend and customize it as you please.
 </h3>

 <i>by 1r13</i>